alxdavids/ourbbg/content/post/ipswich.md

 signing long-term transfer target John Eustace, and the goalkeeper Lee Grant (both for the second time).

-The team struggled at home, beaten comprehensively by the eventual top two Leicester and Burnley, and yet to win at Pride Park by the time Ipswich arrived.
+This time around the team struggled at home, beaten comprehensively by the eventual top two Leicester and Burnley, and yet to win at Pride Park by the time Ipswich arrived.
 Away from home was a different story, where they had three wins (including three and five goals at Yeovil and Millwall, respectively) and were unbeaten until they lost to Forest at the end of September.
 The ever energetic midfielder Craig Bryson had demonstrated his rising goal threat with a hattrick in the Millwall game.
 A troubling start no doubt, but not without reasons for some optimism.

 Steve McClaren was announced as Head Coach the day before the Ipswich game, arriving with Paul Simpson as assistant, "it's great to be back